What is Defamation?

 Generally speaking, defamation is the issuance of a false statement about another person, which causes that person to suffer harm.
 Slander involves the making of defamatory statements by a transitory (non-fixed) representation, usually an oral (spoken) representation.
 Libel involves the making of defamatory statements in a printed or fixed medium, such as a magazine, newspaper or website.
 In simple terms, slander is defamation by speaking, and libel is defamation by means of writing.
 Libel is the common type of defamation that we as a service provider must deal with.

-Libelous Online Content A person who publishes a defamatory statement may be liable for doing so.
+Libellous Online Content: A person who publishes a defamatory statement may be liable for doing so.
 Online service providers are not publishers of content posted on their users' websites.
-ISPs allow customers to practice free speech or have them remove content, whichever they prefer, in response to claims by others that content is defamatory or libelous.
+ISPs allow customers to practice free speech or have them remove content, whichever they prefer, in response to claims by others that content is defamatory or libellous.